IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

     appsody stack package
     ```

-    This runs a Docker build, installs `my-nodejs-express` into a local Appsody repository (called `dev-local`), and runs some basic tests to make sure the file is well formed.
+    This runs a Docker build, installs `my-nodejs-express` into a local Appsody repository (called `dev.local`), and runs some basic tests to make sure the file is well formed.

     Once the build is complete, check that it is now available in the local repo:

     ```bash
-    $ appsody list dev-local
+    $ appsody list dev.local
     REPO        ID                 VERSION     TEMPLATES           DESCRIPTION
-    dev-local   my-nodejs-express  0.2.7       scaffold, *simple   Express web framework for Node.js
+    dev.local   my-nodejs-express  0.2.7       scaffold, *simple   Express web framework for Node.js
     ```

 1. Get the new stack working